The Dos and Don’ts of Radio Communication

 Do: Identify yourself and who your message is intended for

 Before starting your message, identify yourself and get the attention of the person you need to communicate with.
-For example, “[recipient’s call sign], this is [your call sign], over.”
-You can transmit the rest of your message once they have responded and you know they’re listening.
+For example, “[recipient’s name/call sign], this is [your name/call sign], over.”
+You can transmit the rest of your message once they have responded and you know they’re listening to avoid repeating yourself.

 Don’t: Start talking straight away